Key legislation and terminology

 What is the role of the Queensland Civil and Administrative Tribunal (QCAT) in relation to decision-making at the end of life?

-QCAT has the power to make decisions on behalf of a person who has lost capacity, including consenting to the withholding or withdrawing of life-sustaining treatment.
-For further information about QCAT’s role, visit QCAT.
+QCAT has the power to make decisions on behalf of a person without capacity for health care decision-making, including consenting to the withholding or withdrawing of life-sustaining treatment.

 QCAT may also appoint a guardian, provide advice or directions to guardians and make declarations about a person’s capacity.